 What Social Security considers disabling

 When do you receive a Hearing for Disability?

-You receive a hearing before an Administrative Law judge sometime after the following has occurred: A) you have been denied on a request for reconsideration appeal and B) you have requested the hearing itself.
+You receive a hearing before an Administrative Law judge sometime after the following has occurred: A) you have been denied on a request for reconsideration appeal (typically, the first appeal, the request for reconsideration, has a denial rate of about 85%) and B) you, or your disability lawyer or disability representative, have requested the hearing.

 When you go to your hearing, should you have representation?
 This is a question that only you can decide, however statistically about sixty percent of the hearings with representation win, where as only about forty percent of the hearing without representation win.